white-lab/protocols/protocols/nta_global.md

 * 250 mM Sodium Phosphate pH 8.0

-* ???% Formic Acid
+* 98% Formic Acid Concentrate

 ## Steps

 1. Aliquot 300 μL Ni-NTA slurry (150 μL resin) into a 1.5 mL eppendorf tube using a wide-tipped pipette.
-2. Rinse beads 3x with 800 μL MilliQ $H_2O$.
+2. Rinse beads 3x with 800 μL MilliQ Water.
     * For all rinses, spin at 6500 rpm for 1 minute.
     * Bead loss due to washes is acceptable and taken into account with the starting volume of beads.
 3. Rinse beads 2x with 800 μL EDTA to strip away nickel.
     * Incubate samples for 10 minutes on rotator between each addition of EDTA and the spin-down step.
-4. Rinse beads 3x with 800 μL MilliQ $H_2O$ to remove excess EDTA.
+4. Rinse beads 3x with 800 μL MilliQ Water to remove excess EDTA.
 5. Apply 800 μL of iron chloride solution to beads and incubate for 30 - 45
    minutes on rotator.
     * If running an IP, begin the final wash and elution steps immediately after adding iron to beads.
-6. Wash beads 3x with 800 μL MilliQ $H_2O$ to remove excess iron.
+6. Wash beads 3x with 800 μL MilliQ Water to remove excess iron.
 7. Wash beads 1x with 800 μL 80% MeCN, 0.1% TFA.
 7. Wash beads 1x with 800 μL 0.1% TFA to acidify solution.
 8. Resuspend beads in 150 μL 0.1% TFA.